linuxdeepin/wiki.deepin.org/06_关于Deepin/Deepin活动/GSoC2024/提案/riscv-gpu-on-deepin.md

 - Experience using linux and its desktop environment (daily user is preferred)
 - Ability to communicate in English, primarily in writing
 - Interest in open source software and the linux desktop operating system
-- Familiarity with at least one programming languages
+- Familiarity with at least one programming language

 Preferred skill for intern.